Ford Announces Limited Edition 2019 Mustang Bullitt

 In celebration of the 50th anniversary of the 1968 movie Bullitt, Ford debuted a limited edition 2019 Mustang Bullitt.
 The special model will be released this summer and will feature a 5.0 liter V8 that promises at least 420 pound-feet of torque and 475 horsepower, according to the Detroit Free Press.
-A manual transmission and lack of spoilers, stripes, or badges gives this limited edition beauty a streamlined classic look while maintaining modern luxuries and speed.
+A manual transmission and lack of spoilers, stripes, or badges give this limited edition beauty a streamlined classic look while maintaining modern luxuries and speed.
 The latest Mustang GT on the market currently tops out at 155 miles per hour, while the new Bullitt boasts a max speed of 163 miles per hour.

-Ford featured one of the original cars from the 1968 Hollywood classic along side the new, limited edition model Bullitt during the press reveal.
-Star Steve McQueen’s granddaughter, Molly McQueen, was present for the unveiling at the North American International Auto Show in Detroit on January 14th.
-Steve McQueen made the car famous in the original film with numerous chase scenes that depict high speed chases through the hills of San Francisco.
+Ford featured one of the original cars from the 1968 Hollywood classic alongside the new, limited edition model Bullitt during the press reveal.
+Star Steve McQueen’s granddaughter, Molly McQueen, was present for the unveiling at the North American International Auto Show in Detroit on January 14.
+Steve McQueen made the car famous in the original film with numerous chase scenes that depict high-speed chases through the hills of San Francisco.
 The two cars make a striking photo next to each other, both featuring a striking dark green color seen in the original movie.
 In recognition of the 50- year anniversary, the new Bullitt will be available only in dark green or black.

 According to CNET, the new limited edition Ford Mustang Bullitt will feature Torq-Thrust-inspired 19 inch aluminum spoke rims with several unique exterior touches.
 The six-speed manual transmission shifter will have a white cue ball, just as in the original movie version.